jgbarah/code-assistant/README.md

 ```text
 Write the statement for a practice on sorting.
 Be detailed, specify the names of functions and files, write it in Markdown.
 ```

+## Bonus track: using the assistant as an instructor

+[Example of session using the assistant as an instructor](assistant_as_instructor.md).
+Design a learning plan, write it in the form of a section of a book, design exercises, design an evaluation and a practice for it, grade examples of evaluation and practice, etc.

 ## Food for thought